SolarLune/tetra3d/readme.md

 - [X] -- Grid support (for pathfinding / linking 3D points together)
 - [ ] -- Toggleable option for drawing game property status to screen for each object using the gpu and blf modules
 - [ ] -- Game properties should be an ordered slice, rather than a map of property name to property values.
+- [ ] -- Consistency between Tetra3D material settings and Blender viewport (so modifying the options in the Tetra3D material panel alters the relevant options in a default material to not mess with it; maybe the material settings should even be wholly disabled for this purpose?)
 - [X] **DAE model loading**
 - [X] -- Vertex colors loading
 - [X] -- UV map loading